josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/👑_the_female_sovereign_as_patriarchal_apex.md

 ---

-## 🪞 VI.
-The Queen as Emotional Infrastructure
+## 🪞 The Queen as Emotional Infrastructure

 Female sovereigns often become repositories for:
 - continuity,